zacharyhalvorson/personal-site/public/work/mobify-cloud.md

 👸👋

 Mobify Cloud is a responsive web application translated into multiple languages, servicing users in several countries.
-It functions as a development team management interface, as well as a production testing and deployment platform.
+It functions as a development team management interface, as well as a production testing and deployment platform for mobile web experiences.
 I've worked on a multitude of features and improvements, ranging from high-level product direction and user research, to UI design and front-end implementation.

-## User Research
+## Understanding Our Users

+I want to talk about how were a product company that has a client services side but we also have partner companies also using our software.
+When conducting our user research we needed to make sure we were accounting for all those different types of people.
+Teams of varying size, skill level, devices, and workflows.

-The one part  of our user research, and one I can actually show, is our personas.
-I conducted multiple user interviews to build out a list of user archetypes, and then created personas from them.
+I conducted multiple user interviews to build out a list of common problems and workflows.
+These informed our user archetypes, and then created personas from them.
 We use the personas to help drive our design decisions.

-[TODO persona photos here]
+[TODO persona photos, and shot of problems spreadsheet here]

 ## UI Design